arno-h/sqa-train/README.md

 7) Add a method addStats() to YearStats that takes another YearStats object and adds all its values to the current one.
 Then use this function in DecadeStats::stats() as accumulator.
 This should get rid of many helper variables.
-    If you are dealing with NA values: add a function YearStats::countStats() that adds 1 to a field if it is non-null, and does nothing if the value is null.
-That way we can use a YearStats object to keep track of how many fields are non-null for calculating the average.
 8) Split stats() into four methods: total(), printTotal(), average(), and printAverage()
 9) Unit testing total() and average() in their current form is difficult.
 They are doing two things at
     once: calculating and printing (calling the print functions).
 Untangle the functionality: have